dbroles/postgresql/README.md

 - UPDATE
 - DELETE

-These privileges are inherited.
+These privileges **are** inherited.
-So if a group called `hr` can SELECT, INSERT and UPDATE on table `hr.employees` then any user that is a member of `hr` can also SELECT, INSERT and UPDATE on `hr.employees`.
+So if a group called `hr` can SELECT, INSERT and UPDATE on table `hr.persons` then any user that is a member of `hr` can also SELECT, INSERT and UPDATE on `hr.persons`.

 Many organizations use this feature to create a system where privileges are granted to groups and users become members of these groups.
 Thereby inheriting the privileges of the groups.